Nebraska Medicaid Program

 - Provider Bulletin 14-27 details changes to ICD-10 testing plan.

 - Revisions due to the extension of the implementation date from 10-1-2014 to 10-1-2015 are incorporated.

 Information about the International Classification of Diseases, 10th Revision

-The United States Department of Health and Human Services requires that all HIPAA covered entities use ICD-10 codes beginning October 1, 2014.
-This date is an extension from the original deadline of October 1, 2013.
+The United States Department of Health and Human Services requires that all HIPAA covered entities use ICD-10 codes beginning October 1, 2015.
+This date is an extension from the original deadlines of October 1, 2013, and October 1, 2014.
 The ICD-10 coding system will fully replace the current ICD-9 coding system and will have a substantial impact on the entire health care industry.

 The ICD-10 final rule concurrently adopts the International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM) for diagnosis coding, and the International Classification of Diseases, Tenth Revision, Procedure Coding System (ICD-10-PCS) for inpatient hospital procedure coding.
 These code sets will replace the International Classification of Diseases, Ninth Revision, Clinical Modification (ICD-9-CM) Volumes 1 and 2, and the International Classification of Diseases, Ninth Revision, Clinical Modification (CM) Volume 3 for diagnosis and procedure codes, respectively.

 As a HIPAA covered entity, Nebraska Medicaid will be transitioning to ICD-10 for both electronic transactions and paper claims.
 Other affected forms and processes will be announced as decisions are made.
 We are currently in the process of remediating the Medicaid Management Information System (MMIS) to accept and process with ICD-10 codes beginning October 1, 2015, for dates of service on or after October 1, 2015.